Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Additional Visualization of Adversarial Examples under Different CAA

 \section{Additional Visualization of Adversarial Examples under Different CAA}

-We provide some of the adversarial examples from CIFAR-10 in the above CAAs, including single attacks, two attacks, three attacks, semantic attacks, and full attacks.
-For every attack in the following figures, we arrange the images into several columns; As the Fig. \ref{fig:single_attack}, \ref{fig:two_attacks}, and \ref{fig:three_and_multiple} show, the left-most column represents the original images; every of the following two columns are the adversarial examples generated from one of the CAA attacks and their differences compared with the original images.
-Note that all of the differences have been multiplied by three for visualization purposes only.
+We present a series of adversarial examples from ImageNet generated using our proposed composite adversarial attacks (CAA).
+These attacks include single attacks, two attacks, three attacks, semantic attacks, and full attacks.
+To illustrate the effectiveness of our approach, we provide visualizations of the adversarial examples for each type of attack, arranged in several columns.
+Specifically, the left-most column of Figures \ref{fig:single_attack}, \ref{fig:two_attacks}, and \ref{fig:three_and_multiple} shows the original images.
+Every of the following two columns are the adversarial examples generated from one of the CAA attacks and their differences compared with the original images.
+Note that for visualization purposes only, all differences have been multiplied by three.